FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 #### Executables and binaries

-Remember that you can copy your post-processing scripts directly from the runtime/exec to the new version (<span class="mc-variable axway_variables.Release_Number variable">3.9</span>).
+Remember that you can copy your post-processing scripts directly from the runtime/exec to the new version ({{< TransferCFT/releasenumber  >}}).
 When you copy files from the exec folder, be certain to modify any paths that point to the former version (3.x in this case).
 However, you must rebuild APIs and EXITS (binaries).

 ## Migrate a multi-node to multi-node architecture